cognidox/OfficeToPDF/OfficeToPDF/README.txt

 =============

 This is the Cognidox Ltd Office To PDF tool.
-It can be used to convert Microsoft Office 2007 and 2010 documents to PDF from the command line.
+It can be used to convert Microsoft Office 2007, 2010 & 2013 documents to PDF from the command line.

 In order to run the tool, MS Office 2007 or 2010 must be installed.